MattPinder/MastersProject/README.md

 * Smallest pb_359_6 plasmid has too few pathways/proteins to act as training data; need at least 50.
 * Running on Sphingorhabdus (pb_359_4), as it is both the smallest chromosome and has the lowest no. of contigs.
  * Process took about an hour; selected top candidate in all cases, and rejected any pathways with less than half of components.

+# 3 March 2017

+## Blast
+* Blast pb_359_6 against Sulfitobacter sp.
+AM1-D1
+ * Plenty of hits, but not many huge, almost-perfect matches (a lot of the hits on the chromosome seem to contain ~1% gaps)

+## Pathway Hole Filling
+* Continue to use Pathway Hole Filler on samples (ensure that a new version number of each KB is created for this)

+## To do
+* Check for any informative differences now that Assign Probable Enzymes and Pathway Hole Filler have been run.
+* Compare results of VirSorter and PHASTER.
+* Work on poster and report.